deeptir18/cornflakes-scripts/README.md

 ## How results work
-For each figure, we have provided a bash script that invokes the python script necessary to run the experiment described.
+For each figure, we have provided a bash script that invokes the python script necessary to run the experiment described, which hardcodes locations of cornflakes and the config files to what the cloudlab profile setup.
 The form of the bash script is roughly the following (the trace related arguments depends on the specific experiment).
 ```